shipwright-io/build/README.md

 ## Operator Resources

-This operator ships two CRDs in order to register a strategy and start the actual application builds using a previously registered strategy.
+This operator ships two CRDs in order to register a strategy and then start the actual application builds using a registered strategy.

 ### `BuildStrategy`